Skip to main content

 Waiting for Things

 Browserless offers 4 different ways to wait for preconditions to be met on the page before returning the response.
-These are events, functions, selectors and timeouts.
+These are timeouts, selectors, functions and events.

 Example